Police ID victim whose remains were found in NE. Mpls.

 Police have identified the man whose remains were found Thursday in northeast Minneapolis as Adam Richard Johnson.

-They held a news conference Friday night to release the name of Johnson, 36.
+A news conference was held Friday night to release the name of Johnson, 36.

 No arrests have been made in the city's 43rd homicide of the year, but investigators "were making headway," Elder said.